kubernetes/community/wg-reliability/charter.md

   (e.g. test frameworks) to unblock further steps
 - Initiate and drive cross-SIG reliability improvements

+For all of the above, we will focus on core Kubernetes components and addons.
+Other SIG subprojects/components (e.g. SIG Scheduling descheduler) are out of scope.

 ### Out of scope

-- Designing and executing improvements clearly falling into individual SIG responsibilities.
+- Designing and executing on improvements clearly falling into individual SIG responsibilities.

 ## Special Powers

-The Reliability WG has a power to block feature-oriented contributions from any SIG if requested reliability-related improvements are not being addressed.
+The Reliability WG will create a proposal that will allow blocking feature-oriented contributions from any SIG if requested reliability-related improvements are not being addressed.
+The exact criteria will have to be approved by SIG Architecture, SIG Release, SIG Testing and automatically enforced.

-Before it can be exercised, sig-arch must approve the criteria suggested by this working group.
+The exact scope of blocking hasn't yet been decided.
+There are at least two high-level options: blocking PRs and blocking graduation of features.
+Conformance vs everything enabled by default has to be explicitly defined).
+As a result, the mechanics of blocking hasn't been decided as they will heavily depend on the exact scope.
+As mentioned above, all of those will have to be explicitly approved by SIGs mentioned above.

-Given WGs are by-definition temporary, on WG Reliability retirement we will pass this responsibility to  to SIG Architecture Production Readiness subproject or to SIG Architecture generally for reassignment at the leads’ discretion.
+The blocking criteria (once approved) will be passed to SIG Architecture Production Readiness subproject or SIG Architecture generally for reassignment at the lead's discretion.

+Note that ideally the criteria should be extendable to other areas (e.g. security), but that's not the goal by itself.

 ## Stakeholders